mdn/content/files/en-us/web/css/position-visibility/index.md

 - `no-overflow`
   - : If the positioned element starts to overflow its containing element or the viewport, it will be strongly hidden.

-The specification also defines another value, `anchors-valid`, but this is not yet supported in any browser.
+The specification also defines the `anchors-valid` value, which has not yet been implemented in any browser.

 ## Description

 In some situations you might not want to display an anchor-positioned element.
-For example, if its associated anchor is offscreen it might be unclear what it refers to and take up space unnecessarily, so you may want to hide it altogether.
+For example, if its associated anchor has been scrolled offscreen but the anchor positioned element would otherwise still be partially or fully visible, it might be unclear what it refers to and take up space unnecessarily, so you may want to hide it altogether.

-Use the `position-visibility` property to conditionally hide the anchor-positioned element on which it is set if the associated anchor element is completely hidden (`anchors-visible`) or if the anchor-positioned element itself is partially hidden (`no-overflow`).
+The `position-visibility` property can be used to `always` show the anchor-positioned element, or conditionally hide it if the associated anchor element is completely hidden (`anchors-visible`) or if the anchor-positioned element itself is partially hidden (`no-overflow`).

 When an element is hidden due to `position-visibility`, it is referred to as **strongly hidden**.
 This means that it will act as though it and its descendant elements have a {{cssxref("visibility")}} value of `hidden` set, regardless of what their actual visibility value is.

 `position-visibility` should only be used in situations in which hiding the positioned element altogether is preferred.
 In most cases, it makes more sense to attempt to change the position of positioned elements when they start to overflow, to keep them on-screen and usable.
-This can be be done with the {{cssxref("position-try-options")}} property and associated features.
+This can be be done with the {{cssxref("position-try-options")}} property and associated features, which enable changing the position or flipping where the anchor position element is placed relative to the anchor when the anchor positioned element would otherwise overflow.

-For detailed information on anchor features and usage, see the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page and the [Using CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning/Using) guide.
+For detailed information on anchor features and usage, see the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page, the [Using CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning/Using) guide, and [Handling overflow: try options and conditional hiding](/en-US/docs/Web/CSS/CSS_anchor_positioning/Try_options_hiding).

 ## Formal definition